What are finance leases under ASC 842 and how are they accounted for?

 In this equation, the total of all lease payments throughout the lease period, in addition to any initial direct costs incurred by the lessee, gets subtracted by any lease incentives offered by the lessor, all divided by the number of periods in the lease term.

-Many new nuances have been introduced to finance lease accounting under ASC 842.
+A finance lease modification under ASC 842 either results in a new separate lease or triggers remeasurement of the existing lease liability and ROU asset, depending on the nature and scope of the change.
 Under the new standard, some modifications to a lease will result in a new lease that must be recorded.
 But in all other cases, changes will trigger a re-measurement of the lease liability and right-of-use asset.

 When it comes to recalculating the right-of-use asset and lease liability, some key modifications that can trigger reassessment are changes in the discount rate for future payments, a change in the lease term, or some new incentives or up-front costs placed on the lessee by the lessor.